andreped/NoCodeSeg/README.md

 A video tutorial of the proposed pipeline was published on [YouTube](https://www.youtube.com/watch?v=9dTfUwnL6zY&ab_channel=HenrikSahlinPettersen).
 It demonstrates the steps for:
-* Downloading and installing the softwares
+* Downloading and installing the software
 * QuPath
   * Create a project, then export annotations as patches with label files
   * Export patches from unannotated images for prediction in DeepMIB